-Many businesses and organizations can see short- and long-term benefits from getting outside the office with employees and providing a meaningful service to the community.
+Many businesses and organizations see short and long-term benefits from getting outside the office with employees to provide meaningful service to the community.

-Research even shows that employees prefer to work for companies invested in charitable causes, and volunteering is a terrific way to facilitate that need at a relatively low cost to you.
+Research shows that employees prefer to work for companies invested in charitable causes and volunteering is a terrific way to facilitate that need at a relatively low cost to you.